NorddeutscherRundfunk/aleph/timeliner/README.md

 ### Background

 A timeline in Aleph always bases on a collection of data.
 If you haven't uploaded a collection yourself or haven't been invited to a collection, you cannot create a timeline.
-Look here on how to upload data into Aleph and share that data with others.
-(LINK TO ALEPH DOCUMENTATION.)
+See [Aleph's documentation](https://docs.alephdata.org/) for how to get startet, upload data into Aleph and share that data with others.

 Every element in a timeline needs proof in form of a document.
 Thus, once you're ready to publish, legal personal can vet every step in your documentation.
 In case you don't have a hard-copy of this event, but know from this e.g. via at least two independent sources, you can create a memo, upload this into Aleph and then create a timeline event from it.
 Sounds tedious at first, but in the end you'll be grateful.